-(5) Informal or associate (non-voting) membership
+(6) Informal or associate (non-voting) membership

-(a) The charity trustees may create associate or other classes of non-voting membership, and may determine the rights and obligations of any such

-- members, and the conditions for admission to, and termination of membership of any such class of members. - (b) Other references in this constitution to "members" and "membership" do not apply to non-voting members, and non-voting members do not qualify as members for any purpose under the Charities Acts, General Regulations or Dissolution Regulations.
+- (a) The charity trustees may create associate or other classes of non-voting membership and may determine the rights and obligations of any such members (including payment of membership fees), and the conditions for admission to, and termination of membership of any such class of members. - (b) Other references in this constitution to "members" and "membership" do not apply to non-voting members, and non-voting members do not qualify as members for any purpose under the Charities Acts, General Regulations or Dissolution Regulations.